County Development Plan

 Proposed Varitation No.1

-In accordance with Section 13 of the Planning and Development Act 2000 (as amended) Dún Laoghaire-Rathdown County Council has prepared a proposed Variation No. 1 to the Dún Laoghaire-Rathdown County Development Plan 2022 – 2028.
+In accordance with Section 13 of the Planning and Development Act 2000 (as amended) Dún Laoghaire-Rathdown County Council has prepared a proposed Variation No.1 to the Dún Laoghaire-Rathdown County Development Plan 2022 – 2028.
+This was placed on public display from Thursday 18th December 2025 to Monday 26th January 2026 inclusive.

 Reason for Proposed Variation No. 1